 Our current understanding of peak mercury levels in fish after filling of the Site C reservoir are based on scientific predictions.
-BC Hydro is working with Indigenous groups, communities and health authorities to develop a methylmercury monitoring plan for Site C to verify predicted levels of mercury in fish.
-The plan will include regularly measuring methylmercury levels in local fish and collecting information on how much fish people are eating.
+In collaboration with Indigenous Nations, communities and Health Authorities, BC Hydro developed a methylmercury monitoring plan for Site C to verify predicted levels of mercury in fish.
+The plan includes regularly measuring methylmercury levels in local fish and collecting information on how much fish people are eating.
 This information will be communicated, in partnership with health authorities, to Indigenous groups and the general public.